-Reverse typing refers to the testing of a patient's serum for the presence of ABO antibodies.
+Reverse typing refers to testing a patient's serum for the presence of ABO antibodies.
 The patient's serum is mixed with known red cells in a test tube.
 A specified number of drops of patient serum are placed into each of three properly labeled tubes.
 A specified number of drops of known A1 cells are added to the A tube, and a specified number of drops of known B cells are added to the B tube.

 The tubes are mixed by gently shaking, centrifuged, and observed against a well-lit white background for the presence of hemolysis in the supernatant fluid.
-The cell button is then gently dispersed and inspected for agglutination, again using a well-lit background.
+The cell button is then gently dispersed and inspected for agglutination using a well-lit background.
 Hemolysis or agglutination is a positive reaction.
 The expected reactions can be seen in the table on the following page.